 When your Frigidaire dehumidifier coils are too dirty, they could release too much heat into the room.
 Thus, you need to check them!

-Think, when did you last clean the dehumidifier coils?
+Think about it: when did you last clean the dehumidifier coils?
 If it has been some time, well, they could be the cause of the dehumidifier blowing hot air.

 To clean the coils, read the instruction manual that came with your unit.

 5. Using a big dehumidifier in a very small space

 The 50-pint Frigidaire FFAD5033W1 Dehumidifier that you can buy on Amazon.com has a space rating of 4500 square feet.